 Unless you are under the age of 14 or over the age of 78, you will need to appear for a specific appointment to have your biometrics taken.
 This involves having the USCIS collect your fingerprints, photos, and signature as well as perform background and security checks on you.
 Your appointment notice will be sent as a Form I-797C and will require you to go to an Application Support Center.

 Many people grow concerned about their interview, but the interviewing officer is only trying to ferret out fraudulent marriages.
 If your relationship is legitimate, then you only need to speak confidently, clearly, and truthfully.
 Some questions you might be asked include:

-- What do you and your spouse have in common?
+- What hobbies or interests you and your spouse have in common?

 - When is your anniversary?

-- How are chores divied up around the house?
+- How are chores divvied up around the house?

 Remember to be honest.
 If you do not know the answer to a question, it is better to say “I don’t know” than to lie.
 Being denied your green card is a temporary inconvenience.
 Being caught in a lie can result in far more serious consequences.

 If you have children that you would like to accompany you through your status, you can take advantage of the follow-to-join benefits, which will allow them to come with you without having to file a new petition for each child.
 You can apply for follow-to-join benefits by providing a copy of your green card, your approval notice, your I-130, and the I-797 notice of action.